Hy-M/be-nc-news-sprint/README.md

 npm i
 ```

-In the root directory, create a '.env' file and store your psql credentials in this format
+In the 'db' folder, create a file called credentials.js to store your psql credentials:

 ```
-username=yourusername
+exports.username = "yourusername";
-password=yourpassword
+exports.password = "yourpassword";
 ```

-Set up the development and test databases
+Set up the development and test databases :
 ```
 npm run setup-dbs
 ```

-Seed the development database
+Seed the development database:
 ```
 npm run seed
 ```